Pustomyty

 A mineral-water resort operated in Pustomyty in the late 19th to early 20th century.
 Baths were located in several villas and were able to accommodate 150–200 guests.
 None of those buildings survived till this day, except a small palace in the central town park.

+In September 1942, the Tomb of Liberty was dedicated on the outskirts of Pustomyty, near the reading room, in memory of those who died in the fight against Bolshevism.

+On April 15, 1943, the Nazis set up a forced labor camp near the Hlynske factories.
+It housed 228 Jews who were used to work at the lime factory.
+On 25 July 1943, 202 prisoners were shot dead.

-Pustomyty obtained the town status in 1988, as the result of merge with neighboring villages Glynna-Navariya and Lisnevychi.
+Pustomyty obtained the town status in 1988, as the result of merge with neighboring villages Hlynna-Navariia and Lisnevychi.
 Yellow circles of the town emblem represent this union.
 Also the lime kiln depicted on the emblem symbolizes the main Pustomyty craft for many years.

 Until 18 July 2020, Pustomyty was the administrative center of Pustomyty Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Pustomyty Raion was merged into Lviv Raion.